-This course is an introduction to the advertising arts, including the principles, techniques, media, tools and skills used in the visual communication field.
+This course is an introduction to the advertising arts, including the principles, techniques, media, tools and skills used in the visual communication field, focusing on print, Web and broadcast.
 (2/3)

-ARV 262 Advertising Design II
+ARV 262 3 SHC Advertising Design II

-This course covers advanced knowledge, practices and skills in the visual communication field.
+This course covers advanced knowledge, practices and skills in the visual communication field focusing on print, Web and broadcast.
 Prerequisite: ARV 261 (2/3)

-ARV 265 Graphics Arts Portfolio
+ARV 265 Graphics Arts Portfolio 1 SHC